chanzuckerberg/idseq-workflows/consensus-genome/README.md

 Where:

 * `docker_image_id=` should be set to the docker image tag you used when building the image (in our example, `idseq-consensus-genone`)
-* `consenssus-genome/run.wdl` is the WDL for the consensus genome sequencing workflow.
+* `consensus-genome/run.wdl` is the WDL for the consensus genome sequencing workflow.
 * `fastqs_0` and `fastqs_1` are the pair of FASTQ files.
-The ones referred to are small files to run locaaly.
+The ones referred to are small files to run locally.
 * `sample` is the name to use where referencing the sample in the output files.
 * `local_test.yml` supplies boilerplate workflow inputs, such as the S3 paths for the reference databases.
 For local run purposes, we use lighter references:
   * The human database for host removal only contains chromosome 1.